wncc/TSS-2021/Intro to App Development/Week-1/widgets.md

 What is a widget?
 You might have seen and used the widgets on Android and iOS.
 They are tiles which hold content and can update themselves.
-Flutter takes the concept of widgets to the next level.
+Flutter expands on the concept of widgets.

 In Flutter, *everything is a widget.*
 The buttons, checkboxes, sliders, textboxes etc. are all are widgets.